 A balanced diet is best created with a variety of proteins, dairy, fruits, and vegetables.
 Try to eat a rainbow during your day, incorporating many types of foods in many different colors.
 You should limit consumption of unhealthy foods that are processed, contain saturated fats, or are high in sugar.

 Here are seven of the best foods for your eyes.
 Most are generally available year-round and for a reasonable price.
 You can enjoy them on their own or in more complex recipes.

 Fish, particularly salmon, can be a great food to consume for eye health.
 Salmon and other fish have omega-3 fatty acids.
 These are “healthy” fats.
 Omega-3 fatty acids can contribute to visual development and the health of the retina in the back of the eye.
 They can also help prevent dry eyes.

 Consider incorporating fish into your meal plan a few days a week.
 When buying salmon, choose a wild-caught version instead of farm-raised salmon.
-That’s because farm-raised salmon has more saturated fat and less omega-3s than wild-caught salmon.
+That’s because farm-raised salmon has and less omega-3s than wild-caught salmon.

 Salmon, and most fish, can be grilled or broiled.
 Try seasoning it with fresh herbs, lemons, and salt and pepper for a simple and delicious dinner.